Skip to main contentCarbon Design System

 alt="Carbon illustration"

-Now let’s set the image size in _landing-page.scss:
+Now let’s set the image size in _landing-page.scss and also set the background color of our page:

 src/app/home/_landing-page.scss